 Because of their short lifecycle and profound reproduction rates, Drosophila, also known as vinegar flies or common fruit flies, are very popular in genetic research laboratories.
 The common fruit fly genome is well documented, with only four pairs of chromosomes.
 The most common species in California are D. melanogaster and D. simulans.
 Only one of the common fruit fly’s claims to fame includes the fact that their sperm cells are 2.4 inches long, which is 20 time longer than the fly, and 1,000 times longer than human sperm cells.
 I don’t know how they do it.

-The Tephritidae family are sometimes referred to as peacock flies, due to their colorful markings.
+Tephritidae flies are sometimes referred to as peacock flies, due to their colorful markings.
 These markings often mimic other, actually dangerous insects.
 This copy-cat behavior is called Batesian mimicry, in case you were curious.
 There are over 5,000 species within this family, including apple maggots, western cherry fruit flies, walnut husk flies, and the dreaded Mediterranean fruit fly (Ceratitis capitata), or medfly.
 Unlike common fruit flies, members of this group lay eggs in leaves, stems, flowers, seeds, and roots, as well as in fruit.
 One member of this family, Euphranta toxoneura, deposits eggs in galls created by sawflies.

 One species of fruit fly, D. suzuki, is new to California.
 This pest, also called spotted wing drosophila, has a taste for soft fruits, such as raspberry, strawberry, blackberry, cherry, and blueberry.
 There is not enough information available at this time to determine what sort of an impact these pests will have on those California crops, but it doesn’t look good.